Vince-0/AI_Coding/README.md

 WORKFLOW: Use the augment/augment-tasklist as a task list to read COMPLETE, PENDING, and NEW tasks with associated categories for example: UX.
 I will update the task list as needed.

 WORKFLOW: Copy all of the Augment chat history output into the augment/augment-chathistory file at the end of every chat interaction in an append only fashion.
 There is no need to read the entire chat history unless instructed to.

-WORKFLOW: Include all checkpoint numbers so that it can be referred to easily from the augment-tasklist file in the CHECKPOINT: tag at the end of every task description.

 WORKFLOW: Number each set of code changes in the chat history exactly like checkpoints numbering so that we can refer to them in the augment/augment-tasklist file, for example: UX:Task description and instructions:CHECKPOINT:1,4,6,10.